eliafurl/udacity/term1-projects/02-Advanced_Lane_Lines/writeup.md

     [x - (0.25 * x), 0],
     [x - (0.25 * x), y]])
 ```
-This trasformation is applied to the binary image using the function `top_down_view` implemeted in `lane_lines_detection_tools.py`.
+This trasformation is applied to the binary image using the function `top_down_view` implemented in `lane_lines_detection_tools.py`.

 ![alt text][image10]
 ![alt text][image11]

 #### 4. Lane-line detection

-The binary image is processed by the function `find_lines_sliding_window` which performs a window search for the line pixels and then fits a second-order polinomial using `np.polyfit`.
+The binary image is processed by the function `find_lines_sliding_window` which performs a window search for the line pixels and then fits a second-order polynomial using `np.polyfit`.
 As a starting position for the window search the histogram of the bottom half of the image is used.

 ![alt text][image12]